What are some common symptoms of cold agglutinin disease?

 Muscle Weakness

-Another consequence of haemolysis is the contents of red blood cells spilling into the blood stream.
-The haemoglobin from the red blood cells breaks down into a pigment called bilirubin that builds up.
+Another consequence of hemolysis is the contents of red blood cells spilling into the blood stream.
+The hemoglobin from the red blood cells breaks down into a pigment called bilirubin that builds up.
 High levels of bilirubin may be noticeable as dark urine or jaundice (yellowing of the skin and whites of the eyes).

 “I just refuse to be locked in my house, to let this rule my life 100%.
 It does change your life.
 But don’t give up.
 Keep moving forward.”